 - Recognition that dynamics exist between lifestyle, environment, and health.

-understanding the cause of illness in order to eliminate it, rather than simply treating symptoms.
+understanding the cause of illness to eliminate it, rather than merely treating symptoms.

 - Recognition of the centrality of the nervous system and its intimate relationship with the capacities of the human body.